luke-snider/robofont-extensions/GlyphWalker/README.md

 GlyphWalker
 ===================

-• GlyphWalker lets you walk simultaneously back and forth trough all fonts while showing the current glyph.
+• GlyphWalker lets you walk simultaneously back and forth through all fonts while showing the current glyph.

   use buttons: < and >